 - 1 tsp. vanilla

-Pulse the almonds in a food processor until fine.
-Do not overprocess or you’ll end up with almond butter.
+- Pulse the almonds in a food processor until fine.
+Do not overprocess.
 Transfer almonds to a large bowl.
-Add butter, sugar and vanilla.
-Cream together using a handheld mixer.
+Add butter, sugar and vanilla and beat together.